momo-AUX1/pychromium/README.md

 # simple-py-browser
 browser built in python with support to load extensions and download files.
+Readable code to allow anyone to modify it and claim it as their own

 # Install the needed libraries: